Project Update

 • Planter bed and public seating under trees

-• Catenary street lighting and ambience lighting under the seats
+• Ambience lighting under the seats

 • Feature seats which are moveable to cater for events.